 Here is where things can get a bit confusing.

-It's essential to understand the difference between "visa validity" and "duration of stay."
+It's essential to understand the difference between "Schengen visa validity" and "Schengen duration of stay."
 This will save you from crossing any legal boundaries, as well as help you get the most out of your visa.

-Simply put, the duration of stay indicates the maximum amount of days you're allowed to visit the Schengen Area.
-"Day 1" is counted when you first enter the Schengen Area, and your final day is counted as the day you leave the Schengen Area.
+Simply put, the duration of stay for a Schengen visa indicates the maximum amount of days you're allowed to visit the Schengen Area.
+"Day 1" is counted when you first enter the Schengen countries, and your final day is counted as the day you leave the Schengen Area.

 Let's say you leave the Schengen State on the 10th day.
 This means you still have 10 days left to visit the Schengen Zone within your visa's validity period.